FIameCaster/tsx-vanilla/readme.md

 )
 ```

-It's not even that clumbsy without JSX
+It's not even that clumbsy without JSX.

 ## What is this meant for?